-- 3. Pursuant to Rule 34(b)(2)(C), an objection must state whether any responsive materials are being withheld on the basis of that objection. - 4.
-Whenever in this Request you are asked to identify or produce a document which is deemed by you to be properly withheld from production for inspection or copying: - A. If you are withholding the document under claim of privilege (including, but not limited to, the work product doctrine), please provide the information set forth in Fed.
+- 3. Pursuant to Rule 34(b)(2)(C), an objection must state whether any responsive materials are being withheld on the basis of that objection. - 42.
+Whenever in this Request you are asked to identify or produce a document which is deemed by you to be properly withheld from production for inspection or copying: - Α. If you are withholding the document under claim of privilege (including, but not limited to, the work product doctrine), please provide the information set forth in Fed.
 R. Civ.
-P. 26(b)(5) and Discovery Guideline 10(d)(ii)(b).
-For electronically stored information, a privilege log (in searchable and sortable form, such as a spreadsheet, matrix, or table) generated by litigation review software, containing metadata fields that generally correspond to the above paragraph is permissible, provided that it also discloses whether transmitting, attached or subsidiary ("parent-child") documents exist and whether those documents have been produced or withheld. - B. If you are withholding the document for any reason other than an objection that it is beyond the scope of discovery, identify as to each document and, in addition to the information requested in paragraph 4.A, above, please state the reason for withholding the document.
-If you are withholding production on the basis that ESI is not reasonably accessible because of undue burden or cost, provide the information required by Discovery Guideline 10(e). - 5.
-When a document contains both privileged and non-privileged material, the non-privileged material must be disclosed to the fullest extent possible without thereby disclosing the privileged material.
-If a privilege is asserted with regard to part of the material contained in a document, the party claiming the privilege must clearly indicate the portions as to which the privilege is claimed.
-When a document has been redacted or altered in any fashion, identify as to each document the reason for the redaction or alteration, the date of the redaction or alteration, and the person performing the redaction or alteration.
-Any redaction must be clearly visible on the redacted document.
+P. 26(b)(5) and Discovery Guideline 10(d)(ii)(b).9(e)(ii)(b), including the type of document, the general subject matter of the document, the date of the document, and such other information as is sufficient to identify the document, including, where appropriate, the author, addressee, custodian, and any other recipient of the document, and where not apparent, the relationship of the author, addressee, custodian, and any other recipient to each other, in a manner that, without revealing the information claimed to be protected, will enable this party to assess the applicability of the privilege or protection claimed by you; For electronically stored information, a privilege log (in searchable and sortable form, such as a spreadsheet, matrix, or table) generated by litigation review software, containing metadata fields that generally correspond to the above paragraph is permissible, provided that it also discloses whether transmitting, attached or subsidiary ("parent-child") documents exist and whether those documents have been produced or withheld.1

-^{}Comment: Many commercial "litigation review software" platforms are capable of generating a privilege log.
+Comment: Many commercial "litigation review software" platforms are capable of generating a privilege log.
 Nothing in this Appendix compels the use of such platforms in general or for privilege logs.
 A requesting party may choose to include this optional paragraph, which may be appropriate or inappropriate, depending on the needs of the case.